 Jan 2017 – present | Senior Developer – Technology & Data – Customer Technology Mobile Services

-Development of Java API services for the Oyster project using Agile Practices (SCRUM) and cloud computing.
+Development of Java API services for the TfL Oyster App using Agile methodologies (SCRUM) and cloud computing.

-Java, JDBC, Hibernate, Spring framework, XML, REST services, Maven, JBoss EAP Server, Oracle XE Database, SQL, Azure Linux VM, Docker.
+Java, JDBC, Hibernate, Spring framework, XML, REST services, Maven, JBoss EAP Server, Oracle 11g Database, SQL, Azure App Service, Azure Linux VMs, Docker.